 I have a review comparing the top three best diffusion filters: the Glimmarglass, Black Pro-Mist, and Moment Cinebloom.

 If you want to take the edge off and give your film simulators a more cinematic feel, I recommend a Glimmerglass at 1/4 power.
-It creates the film look without adding a lot of mist.
-Many people like the Cinebloom or Black Pro-Mist at weaker powers, and for the mist effect, they are great, but to simulate film, I think the Glimmerglass is the way to go.
+It creates a film-like look without adding excessive mist.
+Many people prefer the Cinebloom or Black Pro-Mist at lower powers, and for the mist effect, they are great.
+However, for simulating film, I think the Glimmerglass is the way to go.

 Here is a sample of the Firecrest Gold Bloom filter on the Fujifilm X100VI.
 I also like the Tiffen Pro-Mist, Black Pro-Mist, and Glimmarglass filters.
 If you find those a little expensive, try the K&F Shimmer 1 filter.